JakocRivas/mashable-page/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My code follows the JSdoc format standard to document the code
 - [ ] Each class and method has the correct documentation accordingly.
 - [ ] The "how to test" section is well and thoughtfully self explanatory.
-- [ ] This PR has been code reviewed and a